mate-academy/js_center_spider_DOM/README.md

 ![Preview](./src/images/preview.png)

 Your task: Center the spider using only JavaScript.
 Yes, it task can be easily done with pure CSS, but not now.
-Do it with JS (don't use style property).
+Do it with JS.

 You no need to write any styles or HTML code in this task.
 Change only `main.js` file.